emilielafleche/emilielafleche/README.md

 - 👋 Hi, I’m @emilielafleche, a PhD student at Purdue EAPS.
 - 👀 I’m interested in astrobiology - specifically, I'm assessing exoplanet habitability by researching seasonality as a biosignature :)
 - 🌱 I’m currently learning how to use cGENIE, an Earth/planetary system model.
-- 💞️ I’m looking to collaborate on projects related to my interests in astrobiology!
+- 💞️ I’m looking to collaborate on projects related to my interest in astrobiology!
 - 📫 How to reach me: elaflech@purdue.edu

 <!---